Hard Case Crime/Titan Comics 2021

 Lettered by David Leach

-When a gun smuggled into a high-security prison leads to the escape of a brutal criminal, weapons smuggler Joanna Tan is enlisted by the U.S. government to find the man she set loose and bring him down!
+When a gun smuggled into a high-security prison leads to the death of dozens and the escape of a brutal criminal, weapons smuggler Joanna Tan is enlisted by the U.S. government to find the man she set loose and bring him down!

-I love the way that this is being told.
-The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information is presented exceptionally well.
-The character development we see is phenomenal thanks to the dialogue, the character interaction as well as how we see them act and react to the situations and circumstances which they encounter that beautifully brings their personalities to the forefront.
-The pacing is excellent and as it introduces us to the story, the characters and the world they live in we’re drawn into this like it’s a blockbuster film.
+I am absolutely thrilled with the way that this is being told.
+The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information are presented exceptionally well.
+The character development that we see through the narration, the dialogue, the character interaction as well as how we see them act and react to the situations and circumstances which they encounter does a magnificent job spotlighting their ever changing and evolving personalities.
+The pacing is excellent and as it takes us through the pages revealing more of the story the more we are drawn into this on a more personal level.

-I am enjoying how we see this being structured and how the layers within the story begin to emerge and grow.
-How we see the layers within the story open up avenues to be explored is exceptional work.
-The avenues we see may or may not be explored but they all add this delicious depth, dimension and complexity to the story.
-How we see everything working together to create the story’s ebb & flow as well as how it moves the story forward is immaculately achieved.
+I am very much enjoying how we see this being structured as well as how the layers within the story continue to emerge, grow, evolve and strengthen.
+I am also liking the way we see these layers opening up new avenues to be explored.
+With this being the last issue and some avenues being integral to the overall bigger picture the way they add such depth, dimension and complexity to the story is impressive.
+How we see everything working together to create the story’s ebb & flow as well as how it moves the story forward are impeccably handled.

-The interiors here are bloody mindbogglingly gorgeous!
-It takes a good strong hand, ability and skill to draw a woman that comes across as this sensual without going overboard into the cheesy or erotic realm and it is perfectly, I mean perfectly rendered here.
-The linework is exquisite and how we see the varying weights and techniques being utilised to create this level & quality of detail within the work is extraordinary.
-I love that we see backgrounds being utilised as they are.
-It makes me such a happy camper as they really enhance and expand the moments.
-They also work within the composition of the panels to bring out the depth perception, sense of scale and the overall sense of size and scope to the story.
-The utilisation of the page layouts and how we see the angles and perspective in the panels show a masterful eye for storytelling.
-The various hues and tones within the colours being utilised to create the shading, highlights and shadow work shows a fantastic eye for how colour works.
-The flashback sequences and how those hues and tones are rendered is just impressive to me.
+The interiors here are amazing.
+My one complaint is that we see Joanna naked often enough but never any of the men and being almost 2022 it’s high time that changed and the stigma of a naked man should be gone.
+The linework is fantastic and how we see the varying weights and techniques being utilised to create the detail within the work that we see is rendered exceptionally well.
+We see a fair bit of backgrounds being utilised and they not only enhance and expand the moments but work well within the composition of the panels to bring out the depth perception, sense of scale and the overall sense of size and scope to the story.
+The utilisation of the page layouts and how we see the angles and perspective in the panels show a remarkably talented eye for storytelling.
+The various hues and tones within the colours being utilised to create the shading, highlights and shadow work show a true understanding of how colour works.